What is Collaborative law?

 Could This Lead To A More Stress-Free Divorce?

 Collaborative law is less stressful for a divorce case because it keeps the parties out of the courtroom.
 This means that there is minimized conflict and stress caused by having to litigate the issues in the case.
-The parties and lawyers work together to reach a solution, oftentimes more creative and custom-made to the issues in the case , that is in the best interests of the family.
+The parties and lawyers work together to reach a solution, oftentimes more creative and custom-made to the issues and facts in the case, that is in the best interests of the family.
 The terms of the settlement are memorialized in a written agreement, which is then submitted to the court for approval.

 Collaborative law also allows the parties to maintain control over their divorce process and outcome.
 In litigation, the Judge makes the decisions and the parties must comply with those decisions, whether they agree with them or not.
 This can often lead to further conflict and stress.
 In the collaborative process, the parties make their own decisions about how to resolve the issues in their case and what is in the best interests of their family.